Feeling fatigued…sad… unmotivated? Relief may just be a scent away.

 Naturally, we crave the scents that elicit a positive mind-body experience such as relaxation, focus, optimism and vitality.
 Although emotions evoked by certain smells/fragrances are highly personal, there does seem to be a certain correlation between certain scents and the “moods” they create.

-Below we consider some fragrances deemed as “uplifting scents” by the fragrance community and its consumers.
+Below we consider some fragrances deemed as “uplifting scents” by the fragrance suppliers and its consumers.

 Lift spirits with a spritz?